ehrenb/machina-docs/machina/docs/development/ghidra_worker_development.md

 ## youranalysismodule.py

-This file contains the implementation of your worker module. subclass the machina.core.ghidra_worker.GhidraWorker class, this will ensure your worker module has boilerplate connectivity to the database, RabbitMQ, and configurations.
+This file contains the implementation of your worker module. subclass the [GhidraWorker][machina.core.ghidra_worker.GhidraWorker] class, this will ensure your worker module has boilerplate connectivity to the database, RabbitMQ, and configurations.
 Choose any Machina types (see 'machina/configs/types.json') your worker module supports, or specify '*' for all.

-The 'callback' function provides your analysis implementation with data that your module is configured to support.
+The [callback][machina.core.ghidra_worker.GhidraWorker] function provides your analysis implementation with data that your module is configured to support.
 This callback function fires whenever the system identifies a compatible sample.

 ```python linenums="1"